linktoming/Algorithms/README.md

 Learning Notes on Algorithms
 ================

-It's a good practice to [write the book you want to read.](http://austinkleon.com/2008/12/18/a-manifesto-write-the-book-you-want-to-read/) and that's why I'm writing this one as an ongoing learning notes on Algorithms.

 ## Common Data Structures
 1. Array (1 dimension, 2 dimension)
 2. Linked List (Singly-lined doubly-linked, circular)